thosgood/this-weeks-finds/markdown/201-250/week235.md

 back in ["Week 232"](#week232).
 It's nice to see it working in 4 dimensions too.

-Back then I also explained something else about 4d BF theory: if you cut out *surfaces* in spacetime and couple them to the *B* field, they act like the worldsheets of $1$-dimensional extended objects, which one might call *strings*.
+Back then I also explained something else about 4d $BF$ theory: if you cut out *surfaces* in spacetime and couple them to the *B* field, they act like the worldsheets of $1$-dimensional extended objects, which one might call *strings*.
 I don't think they're the wiggling stretchy strings